denten-books/plain-text/1-device.md

 [@wittgenstein_philosophical_1974, 5 & 41].
 And elsewhere: "How curious: we
-should like to explain the understanding of a gesture as a *translation* into words, and the understanding of words as a translation into gestures [emphasis mine]" [@wittgenstein_philosophical_1974, 42].
-In conclusion, he again describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation.
-[@wittgenstein_philosophical_1974, 45]" To understand something said is thus akin to modeling it in clay or drawing it.
-Similarly, we imagine explaining the rules of basketball to someone who only knows how to play hockey by
-analogy: the puck bares a grammatical resemblance to the ball, the goal net to the basketball hoop.
+should like to explain the understanding of a gesture as a *translation* into words, and the understanding of words as a translation into gestures [emphasis mine]."[@wittgenstein_philosophical_1974, 42] In conclusion, he again describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation."[@wittgenstein_philosophical_1974, 45] To understand something said is thus akin to modeling it in clay or drawing it.
+Similarly, we imagine explaining the rules of basketball to someone who only knows how to play hockey by analogy: the puck bares a grammatical resemblance to the ball, the goal net to the basketball hoop.

 It is insufficient however to merely paraphrase: to show understanding one must "draw a picture" or "model" in a way that reveals the correspondence of